Science/STEM Fair Events in the DMV Region

 The mission of FIRST® (For Inspiration and Recognition of Science and Technology) is to inspire young people to be science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.
 FIRST is now universally recognized as the leading, not-for-profit STEM engagement program for kids worldwide.

-The Real World Design Challenge (RWDC) – April
+The Real World Design Challenge (RWDC) – Spring

 RWDC is an annual competition that provides high school students, grades 9-12, the opportunity to work on real world aeronautical engineering challenges in a team environment.
-Each year, student teams will be asked to address a challenge that confronts our nation’s leading aeronauical industries.
+Each year, student teams will be asked to address a challenge that confronts our nation’s leading aeronautical industries.
 Students will utilize professional engineering software to develop their solutions and will also generate presentations that convincingly demonstrate the value of their solutions.
+Judges are needed!

 Junior Science and Humanities Symposia (JSHS)